nevrome/cultrans.bronzeageburials.article2019/review/answer_to_proof_preparation_remarks.md

 ## 3 Please check whether the caption of Table 3 is correct as set.

-Yes, this is correct as set.
+Yes, this is correct as set (see below).

 ## 4 Please provide photograph for the author ‘Clemens Schmid’.